nsh6473/LCA-GAN/README.md

     Se Hyun Nam, Yu Hwan Kim, Jiho Choi, Chanhum Park and Kang Ryoung Park, “LCA-GAN: Low Complexity Attention-Generative Adversarial Network for Age Estimation with Mask-occluded Face Images,” Mathmetics, in submission
 <br/>

-We propose a mask occluded facial image de-occlusion system with Generative Adversarial Network for mask occluded faial image Age Estimation (LCA-GAN), and CNN models for age estimation.
+We propose a mask occluded facial image de-occlusion system with Generative Adversarial Network for mask occluded facial image Age Estimation (LCA-GAN), and CNN models for age estimation.
 These systems are designed to overcome the performance degradation caused by mask occluded environment.
 Two open databases named as MORPH [1] and PAL [2] are used for experiments.
 LCA-GAN and age estimation models are opened to other researchers for fair judgement.
 <br/>

 **[1] MORPH database.
 Available online: https://ebill.uncw.edu/C20231_ustores/web/store_main.jsp?STOREID=4 (accessed on 17 May 2022)**